 About Jake Adam York

 Raised near Gadsden in northeast Alabama by his steelworker father and his mother, a history teacher, Jake Adam York studied architecture and English at Auburn University.
 He received an M.F.A. and a PhD in creative writing and English literature from Cornell University.
-He is currently an associate professor of English at the University of Colorado, Denver, where he directs the creative writing program.
-York has published two books of poetry, Murder Ballads (2005), and A Murmuration of Starlings (2008).
-A third volume, Persons Unknown is forthcoming in October 2010.
-His poems have appeared in various journals, including Blackbird, Diagram, Greensboro Review, Shenandoah, The Southern Review, and Third Coast.
+At the time of the recording of these videos, he was an associate professor of English at the University of Colorado, Denver, where he directed the creative writing program.
+York's books of poetry include Murder Ballads (2005), A Murmuration of Starlings (2008, and Persons Unknown (2010).
+His poems appeared in various journals, including Blackbird, Diagram, Greensboro Review, Shenandoah, The Southern Review, and Third Coast.

 York, Jake Adam.
 The Architecture of Address: The Monument and Public Speech in American Poetry.
 New York: Routledge, 2004.